Skip to Content

 • Hot water matters: if your sink runs lukewarm, the dishwasher may struggle.
 Run the kitchen tap hot before starting a cycle.

-• Check the drain path: a kinked drain hose, a clogged disposer inlet, or gunked-up sink plumbing can cause poor draining.
+• Check the drain path: a kinked drain hose, a clogged disposer inlet, or backed-up sink plumbing can cause poor draining.

-• If you see standing water in the bottom after a cycle, stop and schedule diagnosis to avoid odor and leak risk.
+• If you see standing water in the bottom after a cycle, stop and schedule diagnosis to reduce odor and leak risk.

 Safety note: If you smell burning, see damaged wiring, or the unit is actively leaking, stop using it and get it inspected.